HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/business_card.md

 # Business Card component

-## Default web component

-The default Business Card web component in People Service replaces the existing Person Card component.
-It provides a concise and informative snapshot of a user's profile, displaying essential information such as the user’s image or avatar, name, role, organization, email address, and phone number.
-This digital business card serves as a quick reference to facilitate communication and connection within the organization.
+The default Business Card web component in People Service provides a concise and informative snapshot of a user's profile.
+It displays essential information such as the user’s image or avatar, name, role, organization, email address, and phone number.
+This digital business card replaces the existing Person Card component and serves as a quick reference to facilitate communication and connection within the organization.

 Business Cards appear when users hover over names such as the author of a blog entry or a user’s comment on a post.
 It allows users to view other user profiles or contact another person directly.